Jungledisk/jungledocs/src/012_ConfiguringBackupJobs.rst

 3 basic options apply to Legacy Backups and Backup Vaults: Schedule, What to Backup, and Backup Options.

-[insert screenshot and point out these 3 options]

 Schedule
 --------
 The schedule can be set as frequently as every 5 times per week and as little as once per week.
 You will also have the option to set the backup to only run manually, meaning you will need to manually run the backup through the software or no backups will occur.
 Backups cannot run while the computer is off or in a hibernation state.
 The backup can run when the computer is in sleep mode; however, the “Wake my computer from sleep for scheduled backups” option must be selected in order to run.